learn-co-curriculum/phase-5-practice-challenge-stack-plus-solution/README.md

 - `#increment`: O(1)

-As you can see, we were able to improve `#increment` to a constant time operation, since we don't need to iterate over each element in the array: we just need to look up one element in the `inc` array and update its value.
+As you can see, we were able to improve `#increment` to a constant time operation, since we don't need to iterate over each element in the array.
+Instead, we just look up one element in the `inc` array and update its value.

 ## Solution 3